phibroptix/hello-world/README.md

 # hello-world
-this is a short description of my first repo
+this is a short description of my first repo, revised